IGME-202-2231/SHMUP_AsteroidsCloneFinal/README.md

 ## Artillery

 The Artillery utilizes its long ranged attacks to damage the player from a safe distance.
-If you get too close, it'll retreat to a safer distance before continuing it's assault...
+If you get too close, it'll retreat to a safer distance before continuing it's assault.

-### _State 1 Name_
+### Fire!

 **Objective:** _A brief explanation of this state's objective._

 #### Steering Behaviors

 - _List all behaviors used by this state_
-- Obstacles - _List all obstacle types this state avoids_
+Obstacles: The exploder will attempt to avoid roaming asteroids

-- Seperation - _List all agents this state seperates from_
+Seperate: The exploder will seperate from it's allies; other exploders, flotilla-ships, and artillery

 #### State Transistions

 - _List all the ways this agent can transition to this state_

-### _State 2 Name_
+### Run Away!

 **Objective:** _A brief explanation of this state's objective._

 #### Steering Behaviors

 - _List all behaviors used by this state_
-- Obstacles - _List all obstacle types this state avoids_
+Obstacles: The exploder will attempt to avoid roaming asteroids

-- Seperation - _List all agents this state seperates from_
+Seperate: The exploder will seperate from it's allies; other exploders, flotilla-ships, and artillery

 #### State Transistions

 - _List all the ways this agent can transition to this state_

-## Flotilla
+## Flotilla-Ship

-The Flotilla sticks with it's pack to overwhelm the player with overwhelming firepower.
-These enemies will chase the player in a
+The flotilla is made up of many smaller ships, choosing to overwhelm the player with it's combined firepower.

-### _State 1 Name_
+### Charge

 **Objective:** _A brief explanation of this state's objective._

 #### Steering Behaviors

 - _List all behaviors used by this state_
-- Obstacles - _List all obstacle types this state avoids_
+Obstacles: The exploder will attempt to avoid roaming asteroids

-- Seperation - _List all agents this state seperates from_
+Seperate: The exploder will seperate from it's allies; other exploders, flotilla-ships, and artillery

 #### State Transistions

 - _List all the ways this agent can transition to this state_

-### _State 2 Name_
+### Regroup

 **Objective:** _A brief explanation of this state's objective._

 #### Steering Behaviors

 - _List all behaviors used by this state_
-- Obstacles - _List all obstacle types this state avoids_
+Obstacles: The exploder will attempt to avoid roaming asteroids

-- Seperation - _List all agents this state seperates from_
+Seperate: The exploder will seperate from it's allies; other exploders, flotilla-ships, and artillery

 #### State Transistions